nofarshi/Rents-telegram-bot/README.md

 # Rents_bot
-Telegram bot for Rentals of cars and apartments
+Telegram conversation bot for Rental cars and apartments.

+We used python-telegram-bot Package for bulidng the bot.